🏞 Perfect One Day Trip to Yosemite: How to See It All (2023)

 11. Upper Yosemite Falls

-While this is more difficult to achieve with just one day in Yosemite to work with, we were diligent in creating an itinerary that puts you at the best locations in the park for sunrise, mid-day, and sunset.
+While this is more difficult to achieve with just one day in Yosemite to work with, I’ve diligently tried and tested this itinerary to put you at the best locations in the park for sunrise, mid-day, and sunset.

-On that note, we highly recommend you begin your day with an iconic Yosemite sunrise at Tunnel View and plan to stay through sunset.
+On that note, I highly recommend you begin your day with an iconic Yosemite sunrise at Tunnel View and plan to stay through sunset, if possible.

-Starting early and staying late provides the most time possible, while also allowing you to experience the park during the most magical times of day.
+Starting early and staying late gives you the most time, helps you avoid the crowds, and also allows you to experience the park during the most magical times of the day.

-Note that you still need to pay the entrance fee or show your America the Beautiful Annual Pass at the gate.
+Note that even with a reservation you still need to pay the entrance fee.

 Check the NPS website for current road closures.